 So, you have predicted that the hearing protection worn by staff in your workplace provides the correct amount of attenuation, but what happens if these devices are removed even for a short period of time whilst in a high noise environment?
-How does it impact the hearing protector’s actual attenuation?
+How does it impact the hearing protector’s effective attenuation?

 If a hearing protector is not worn for 100% of the time in a noisy environment, then its effectiveness decreases rapidly.
 The graph below shows the reduction in effectiveness of a hearing protector that is removed for a period of time expressed as a percentage of the total time that the user is exposed to the noise.
 Three different hearing protectors each of varying degrees of protection are represented in the graph.